Does the Market Anticipate? Can it? Should it?: Introduction

-In complete settings risk resolvable pre-horizon is replicable and so priced by arbitrage, not \emph{economic pricing} (assigning risk-premia via recursive optimisation based on inference and preference).
-Yet, without the latter, it is hard to specify asset-price dynamics sufficiently for arbitrage pricing.
-Further, learning makes RNE probabilities path-dependent, and any RNE measure, even in the most basic cases, unidentifiable and intractable (e.g. \cite{GTim}).
-We show that these issues diminish in continuous time or in a compound, non-irreducible, data structure.
-Explicit price dynamics emerge, and under minimal or common market conditions, they have an intuitive, canonical, form, with a price-of-risk of familiar properties.
-For hedge pricing, the RNE measure is identifiable outright, or up to an easily absorbed drift.
+Risks resolvable pre-horizon are priced by arbitrage, not the economics of utility/preference.
+Yet, it is hard to specify the price-dynamic enough for arbitrage pricing without the latter.
+Moreover, learning makes RNE probabilities path-dependent and RNE measures, intractable, even in simple cases (e.g. \cite{GTim}).
+We show that these issues diminish in continuous time or given compound data.
+Explicit price dynamics emerge, and under usual conditions, have an intuitive and familiar price-of-risk; the RNE measure can be read off, at least up to easily absorbed drifts.